 Originally, yoga is a method to achieve well being.
 Unlike many people think in the western world, yoga is not a sport or a practice focused on physical activity.
 This misunderstanding is due to the fact that one of the several traditional yoga methods works over the body to reach the control of the mind.

 That is really the aim of yoga.
 “Yoga is the ceasing of the turnings of the mind”…says Patanjaly, who is one of the most renowned figures in classic yoga history.

 Now, that method of the body, which is the most famous in the western world, is traditionally known as hatha yoga.
 Basically, it includes the practice of positions of the body (asanas) and breathing exercises (pranayama).

 Together, they should build a first step towards a peaceful state of being.
 What is amazing is that they are tremendously effective as a physical exercise too.
 If you practice regularly and in a relaxed attitude, you’ll cultivate your health greatly with an enjoyable routine (not like what feels with some gym workouts!).

 As this is a page about basic yoga, I limit myself to propose you a short series of asanas, together with some short explanations (remember to ask your physician if you want to try the exercises, and even more if you have any special health condition).

 But, don´t think that few asanas means little information.
 In basic yoga, ‘ONE GRAM OF PRACTICE IS BETTER THAN A TON OF THEORY’.
 Don´t get confused.
 A few well practiced positions can give you work for years.
 This doesn’t mean that progress is very slow.
-This means that you can achieve the highest levels of pleasure and concentration without exploring the endless possibilities of asanas.
+This means that you can achieve the highest levels of peace and concentration without exploring the endless possibilities of asanas.